a12x/a12x.github.io/_posts/2013-12-19-how-playing-tic-tac-toe-saved-my-startup.markdown

 ##Two Steps Ahead

-Now lets do the same thing, except planning two steps ahead!
+Now let's do the same thing, except planning two steps ahead!
 Turns out for tic tac toe, the furthest you ever need to look ahead is by two steps.

 {% highlight c++ %}
 // now we want perfect moves